Canada’s Trudeau reshuffles cabinet amid persistent pressure to resign

 “That means keeping our fiscal powder dry today, so we have the reserves we may need for a coming tariff war.”

-Trudeau, who has served as Canada’s prime minister since 2015, has faced months of pressure to resign as leader of the Liberal Party ahead of a federal election that must be held before late October.
+Trudeau, who has served as prime minister since 2015, has faced months of pressure to resign as leader of the Liberal Party before federal elections that must be held before late October.

-His popularity has plummeted in recent years as the country faces a range of challenges, from a housing crisis to soaring costs of living.
-Polls show the Liberals far behind the opposition Conservative Party heading into the 2025 election.
+His popularity has plummeted in recent years as Canada faces a range of challenges, from a housing crisis to soaring costs of living.
+Polls showed the Liberals far behind the opposition Conservative Party heading into the 2025 elections.

-This week, several Liberal MPs publicly called on the prime minister to step down after Freeland’s resignation, but many have continued to stand by Trudeau amid the mounting pressure.
+This week, several Liberal MPs publicly called on the prime minister to step down after Freeland’s resignation, but many have continued to stand by Trudeau despite the mounting pressure.

 The Globe and Mail reported on Thursday that the prime minister was holding discussions with senior cabinet members and party leaders about his future.

-Citing three unnamed sources familiar with the matter, the newspaper said Trudeau won’t make a decision until early in the new year about whether he plans to step down or stay on as leader.
+Quoting three unnamed sources familiar with the matter, the newspaper said Trudeau won’t make a decision until early in the new year about whether he plans to step down or stay on as leader.

-Meanwhile, opposition lawmakers have been urging Trudeau to resign or to call an election.
+Meanwhile, opposition lawmakers have been urging Trudeau to resign or call elections.

-On Friday, the left-leaning New Democratic Party (NDP) — which, up until September, had been propping up the Liberal minority government — said it would put forward a no-confidence motion to bring down the government when Parliament reconvenes in late January.
+On Friday, the left-leaning New Democratic Party (NDP) – which until September had been propping up the Liberal minority government – said it would put forward a no-confidence motion to bring down the government when the Canadian Parliament reconvenes in late January.

 “Justin Trudeau failed in the biggest job a Prime Minister has: to work for people, not the powerful.
-To focus on Canadians, not themselves,” NDP leader Jagmeet Singh said in a statement shared on social media on Friday morning.
+To focus on Canadians, not themselves,” NDP leader Jagmeet Singh said in a statement shared on social media on Friday.

 “The Liberals don’t deserve another chance.
 That’s why the NDP will vote to bring this government down, and give Canadians a chance to vote for a government who will work for them,” he continued.